Script are not enabled

 Under the direction of the County Superintendent of Schools, the

-Grants and Partnerships Office offers oversight of Santa Clara County Office of Education’s grants and external partnerships, providing support with new competitive and inter-agency grant applications as well as collaborative relationship building among key stakeholders and community partners.
+Grants, Partnerships, & Operations Department offers oversight of Santa Clara County Office of Education’s grants, external partnerships, and operations providing support with new competitive and inter-agency grant applications as well as collaborative relationship building among key community partners.

 The County Board of Education is the local appellate body for most types of interdistrict transfer denials.
 Staff provides support to the Board and acts as a liaison between the school districts and parents on matters related to interdistrict attendance appeals.
 Visit our